 Third Class Honours (3rd)

-Also known as “pass,” Third Class Honours is the lowest academic qualification attainable in an undergraduate degree program.
-It’s awarded for grades between 40% and 49%.
-While it technically allows you to complete your studies, it may limit your job prospects and postgraduate opportunities.
-It’s the least common degree in the UK, reflecting its perceived value.
+Third Class Honours is the lowest honors degree classification commonly awarded in the UK undergraduate system.
+It is awarded for marks between 40% and 49%.
+While it allows you to complete your degree with honors, it may limit your options for competitive graduate roles or postgraduate programs.
+It is also the least common of the main classified first-degree outcomes in the latest HESA data.

 Fail